community led housing projects in London

 10 affordable rented houses where residents collectively finished joinery, fixtures and fittings, once the structural shell was built by Circle.

-Mace Housing Co-op's is a fully mutual cooperative, their objective is to provide housing for single homeless people.
+Mace is a fully mutual cooperative, who provide housing for single homeless people, often in unused properties.

 The Leathermarket CBS, set up by residents, led the development of 27 homes for social rent, on their estate.

-Delivering 22 units of resale price capped sub-market units in Enfield, built to the bare minimum allowing residents to adapt their homes over time.
+Delivering 22 units of resale price capped homes in Enfield, built to the bare minimum allowing residents to adapt them over time.

 A group of women over fifty who formed the first senior cohousing community in the UK.
 A housing association forward funded the scheme.